 - Alcohol e-CheckUpToGo: The Alcohol e-CheckUpToGo is an interactive web survey that allows college and university students to enter information about their drinking patterns and receive feedback about their use of alcohol.
 The assessment takes about 6-7 minutes to complete, is self-guided, and requires no face-to-face contact time with a counselor or administrator.

 - Marijuana e-CheckUpToGo: The Marijuana e-CheckUpToGo is a marijuana-specific brief assessment and feedback tool designed to reduce marijuana use among college students.
 The assessment takes about 10-15 minutes to complete, is self-guided, and requires no face-to-face contact time with a counselor or administrator.

 - SiOS: Self-injury outreach and support.

-Your resident advisors (RA) are here to help you transition into the residence and are available to advise students on academic or personal issues and to promote a sense of community within the residence.
-You can contact your RA by calling 705.345.4051.
+Your resident advisors (RA) will help you transition into the residence and are available to advise on academic or personal issues, and to promote a sense of community within the residence.